deepaksingh128/Git/README.txt

 14. `git commit -m "<your commit message>"` -> if we want to avoid opening a text editor like vim/nano to add commit message we can use this command.

+15. `git remote` -> list downs all the remote connection names.

+16. Remote Connection -> It helps you to link two git repositories for uploading and downloading changes from each other.

+17. `git remote add <name of remote> <link of the remote>`-> this command helps us to add a new link to the remote repo and give a name to it.

+18. `git remote rm <name of remote>` -> this command deletes a remote connection.

+19. `git remote rename <oldname> <newname>` -> this command renames the remote connection.

+NOTE:- The name of the remote connection is always used to establish communication between the repos.